The Newington College Library is located in the A J Rae Centre and was one of the major outcomes of the College’s Sesquicentenary Capital Campaign.

 Libraries are very expensive to maintain and we are fortunate to have a small group of donors – Old Boys and parents alike – who support our Library with generous donations.

-All donations to the Library Fund are 100% tax deductible and are used to purchase resources for the Library.
+All donations to the Library & Archives are 100% tax deductible.
+Donations are used to purchase resources for the Library and to help maintain the College’s archives from the very first day the College opened its doors on 16 July 1863.

 About Newington Archives